tee8z/doppler/README.md

 - [ ] BUMP_FEE - need some way to identify the transaction created earlier in the script to bump
 - [ ] CLOSE_CHANNEL - come up with grammar allowing scripts to close a specific channel
 - [ ] BATCH_OPEN - build grammar for creating batch opening of channels
+- [ ] KEYSEND - add gramma for keysends

 ### Acknowledgments
 * Thank you [polar](https://github.com/jamaljsr/polar) for having such easy docker images to work with